andreybleme/andreybleme.github.io/_posts/2020-01-18-validate-user-email-domain-aws-cognito.markdown

 ---

 And that's all.
-I personally think that Cognito should provide some built-in configuration for these kind of validation which so common.
-Untill it does not provide that for us, we need to make these kind of workarounds...
+I think that Cognito should provide some built-in configuration for this kind of validation which so common.
+Until it does not provide that for us, we need to make these kinds of workarounds...

 And of course, you can take advantage of these cognito event triggers and perform all kinds of things for any user authentication action.